khandelwal/digital-team-playbook/index.md

 title: Introduction
 layout: default
 ---
-**NOTE: This is a draft / work in progress document.
-You are welcome to contribute your thoughts on how to make it better by [opening an issue here](https://github.com/18F/digital-team-playbook/issues).**

 This playbook introduces you to the various aspects of standing up a digital services team within your organization.
 You are welcome to contribute to this